How to Put a Trampoline Together

 - The legs of the trampoline should be firmly attached and have nonslip feet to prevent toppling.
 There should also be padding around the frame to protect jumpers from injury if they fall off.

 - Regularly inspect your trampoline for signs of wear and tear, and make sure to follow the manufacturer’s instructions for safe assembly, use, and maintenance.

+To keep your canvas safe you must put a trampoline correctly.
 Taking these precautions can help ensure that your trampoline will provide years of safe, fun exercise for your family.